xcellerator/linux_kernel_hacking/0.0_Basic/README.md

 * Unload with `rmmod example.ko`
 * Check the second output in the kernel buffer with `dmesg`

+Alternatively:
+* Run `make test` and observe the two outputs as the module is loaded/unloaded.

 > NOTE: You'll need `build-essential` and `linux-headers-$(uname -r)` installed.